- This event has passed.

 Family Festival: Dia de los Muertos

-Join The Grace Museum and other downtown partners at this year’s Día de los Muertos Family Festival!
+All ages can enjoy FREE come-and-go activities at The Grace Museum and our downtown partner locations at this year’s Día de los Muertos Family Festival!

 HOLIDAY HISTORY & TRADITIONS

 Día de los Muertos (Day of the Dead) is an ancient celebration observed throughout Mexico, as well as in Central American, South American and European regions.
 During the holiday, people remember and honor ancestors and deceased loved ones.
 Indigenous observance of the days of the dead in the Americas pre-dates the arrival of the Spanish.
 In order to absorb indigenous communities and traditions into Catholicism, the Spanish blended indigenous observances, such as the festival honoring Mictecacihuatl (lady of the dead), with the Catholic holidays of All Saints and All Souls Day.

 Today, this important holiday is observed annually on November first and second.
 Families often set up offerings or altars called ofrendas, either at home or at the cemetery.
 The altars include images of the deceased person as well as their favorite objects, foods, and treats.
 Some ofrendas are also decorated with marigolds and calaveras made of papier mâché.
 Families come together to feast on traditional foods such as pan de muerto, mole, or pozole, and friends exchange sugar calaveras.
 Families and friends play or sing songs, exchange memories, and pass on familial history to younger generations.